 There is a path near Ahu Te Pito Kura that led downwards, even closer to the shore.
 Ringed by a low wall of stacked stone, a smooth semi-spherical stone lay on the ground flanked by four smaller stones.

-A magnetic stone, Te Pito O Te Henua (the ‘navel of the world’) was a legendary stone brought to Easter Island by none other than the founding king himself.
+A magnetic stone, Te Pito O Te Henua (the ‘navel of the world’) was a legendary stone brought to Easter Island by none other than the founding king himself, Hotu Matu’a.
 Tradition has it that the stone held a high concentration of mana.
-Its high iron content causes it to warm more than other stone (or if mana is just a form of energy, does iron more effectively store mana?).
+Its high iron content causes it to warm more than other stones (if mana is just a form of energy, does iron store mana more effectively?).

 Hiro’s Trumpet, and also the king’s mana stone!
 Whichever tribe held the northern coast seems to have done pretty well in the wars, to have these trophies in their territory!